Guanabananas/Guanas-3DPrint-haven/README.md

 # Guana-Klipper
 Hi,

-This is my macro dump for Klipper.
+This is my information dump for my printer and Klipper.
+I have some configs for Marlin that I can post here if wanted.

 **My setup:**
 - Klipper